sirferl/preamp/README.md

 # preamp
-arduino based remote control for sure PGA2311 preamp module: http://store.sure-electronics.com/product/AA-AB41148
+arduino based remote control for sure / wondom PGA2311 preamp module: http://store.sure-electronics.com/product/AA-AB41148

 Before Building you have to import the sirferlsOLED library into the arduino IDE.